wp-plugins/wp-fb-autoconnect/readme.txt

 * Custom logging options can notify you whenever someone connects with Facebook.
 * A powerful set of hooks and filters allow developers to easily tailor the login process to their personal needs: redirect to a custom page, fill xProfile data with information from Facebook, setup permissions based on social connections, and more.
 * Fully HTML/CSS valid.

-NOTE: Like many "service-based" plugins, this plugin makes use of a phone home feature.
-It is used to ensure the Facebook API is running properly, to preempt bugs, and to notify of potential issues/interruptions.
-It does not include any names or e-mail addresses (or anything else that could result in spam).

 == Installation ==